Antisemitism in Christianity: Early differences between Christianity and Judaism

 The legal status of Christianity and Judaism differed within the Roman Empire: because the practice of Judaism was restricted to the Jewish people and Jewish proselytes, adherents of it were generally exempt from adhering to the obligations that were imposed on adherents of other religions by the Roman imperial cult.
-Since the reign of Julius Caesar, Judaism enjoyed the status of a "licit religion", but occasional persecutions still occurred, such as Tiberius' conscription and expulsion of Jews in 19 AD followed by Claudius' expulsion of Jews from Rome.
-Christianity however was not restricted to one people, and because Jewish Christians were excluded from the synagogue (see Council of Jamnia), they also lost the protected status that was granted to Judaism, even though that protection still had its limits (see Titus Flavius Clemens (consul), Rabbi Akiva, and Ten Martyrs).
+During the reign of Julius Caesar, Judaism enjoyed the status of a "licit religion", but occasional persecutions still occurred, such as the Tiberian conscription and expulsion of Jews in 19 CE, followed by Claudius' expulsion of Jews from Rome.
+Christianity, however, was not an ethnoreligion like Judaism, which combined ethnic identity with religious practice.
+As Jewish Christians gradually faced exclusion from the early synagogal communities in the early centuries—due to increasing distinctions between Jewish and Christian communities—they were increasingly assimilated into gentile Christianity, adopting its customs and beliefs.
+This process also led to the loss of the protected legal status that Judaism and Jews historically enjoyed within the empire, a privilege that was limited in scope and often subject to political and social pressures, as exemplified by historical figures such as Ketia bar Shalom, Rabbi Akiva, and the Ten Martyrs, who represent different facets of Jewish suffering and resilience during these periods.

-From the reign of Nero onwards, who is said (by Tacitus) to have blamed the Great Fire of Rome on Christians, the practice of Christianity was criminalized and Christians were frequently persecuted, but the persecution differed from region to region.
+Beginning with the reign of Nero, who is said by Tacitus to have blamed the Great Fire of Rome on Christians, the practice of Christianity was criminalized and Christians were frequently persecuted; the persecution of Christians in the Roman Empire, however, differed from region to region.
 Comparably, Judaism suffered setbacks due to the Jewish–Roman wars, and these setbacks are remembered in the legacy of the Ten Martyrs.
 Robin Lane Fox traces the origin of much of the later hostility to this early period of persecution, when the Roman authorities commonly tested the faith of suspected Christians by forcing them to pay homage to the deified emperor.
-Jews were exempt from this requirement as long as they paid the Fiscus Judaicus, and Christians (many or mostly of Jewish origin) would say that they were Jewish but they refused to pay the tax.
-This claim had to be confirmed by the local Jewish authorities, who were likely to refuse to accept the Christians as fellow Jews, which often lead to their execution.
+Jews were exempt from this requirement as long as they paid the Fiscus Judaicus, and Christians—many of whom, at the time, were of Jewish ethnicity—would say that they were Jewish but refuse to pay the tax.
+Their claim had to be confirmed by the local Jewish authorities, who were unlikely to accept the Christians as Jews, often leading to their execution.
 The Birkat haMinim was often brought forward as support for this charge that the Jews were responsible for the persecution of Christians in the Roman Empire.
 Systematic persecution of Christians lasted until Constantine's conversion to Christianity.
-In 390 Theodosius I made Christianity the state church of the Roman Empire.
+In 390, Theodosius I made Christianity the state religion of the Roman Empire.
 While pagan cults and Manichaeism were suppressed, Judaism retained its legal status as a licit religion, but anti-Jewish violence still occurred.
 In the 5th century, some legal measures worsened the status of the Jews in the Roman Empire.